 At COP28 and beyond, aligned with the formal inclusion of health in the programme, governments should integrate air quality and health considerations into decisions made throughout negotiations, including as part of the Global Stocktake outcomes, the Just Transition Work Programme, the Mitigation Work Programme and the COP28 Cover Decision.

-Support an ambitious World Health Assembly (WHA) Resolution on Climate Change and Health at WHA77 in 2024, and on Air Pollution at WHA78 in 2025.
+Support an ambitious World Health Assembly (WHA) Resolution on Climate Change and Health at WHA77 in 2024.

 Are national climate commitments enough to provide clean air?

 #CleanAirNDCs

 Full details available at bit.ly/CleanAirNDCs